dropbox/stone/doc/generator_ref.rst

 data_type_by_name
     A map from data type name to DataType object.

-distinct_route_io_data_types()
-    A set of all user-defined data types that are referenced as either a request, response, or error data type of a route.
-If a route has a List data type, then the contained data type is returned if it's a user-defined type.

-referenced_namespaces
+get_imported_namespaces()
     A list of Namespace objects.
-Each namespace is referenced by this namespace.
-A namespace is added to this list if it is imported and a data type is referenced from it.
+A namespace is a member of this list if it is imported by the current namespace and a data type is referenced from it.
     Namespaces are in ASCII order by name.

+get_namespaces_imported_by_route_io()
+    A list of Namespace objects.
+A namespace is a member of this list if it is imported by the current namespace and has a data type from it referenced as an argument, result, or error of a route.
+Namespaces are in ASCII order by name.

+get_route_io_data_types()
+    A list of all user-defined data types that are referenced as either an argument, result, or error of a route.
+If a List or Nullable data type is referenced, then the contained data type is returned assuming it's a user-defined type.

 Route
 -----